axshiish/BrowserStack-Assignment/README.md

 # BrowserStack Assignment

 ## Overview
-This project uses Selenium and BrowserStack to scrape and translate articles from El País and run tests across multiple browsers.
+This project demonstrates web scraping, translation, and cross-browser testing using Selenium and BrowserStack.
+It scrapes articles from the Opinion section of the Spanish news outlet El País, translates the titles to English, and analyzes repeated words across them.

 ## Setup Instructions
 1. Clone the repository.